vanesalcb06/tssproject2-2b5c/docs/source/kube.rst

         selector:
           app: privategpt

-qdrant.yml (Optional If Step 9 Dag is used and WEB_CONCURRENCY > 1)
+qdrant.yml (Optional If Step 9 Dag is used and WEB_CONCURRENCY > 1 in privategpt.yml)
 ---------------

 .. important::